soundasleep/upcase-notes/course.md

 * `reload!` in `rails console`
 * Routes with `get`, `post`, `put` (`patch` in Rails 4)

+### Extensions

-Extension: You should consider initialising a Git repository immediately after `rails create` so you can track your changes.
+* You should consider initialising a Git repository immediately after `rails create` so you can track your changes.
-Extension: Consider adding .editorconfig immediately to your Rails project
+* Consider adding .editorconfig immediately to your Rails project
-Extension: Look at how to create tables with `rails generate` directly rather than editing migration files
+* Look at how to create tables with `rails generate` directly rather than editing migration files
-Extension: Do not try to create all database columns immediately, but only when necessary
+* Do not try to create all database columns immediately, but only when necessary

+### Questions

-Question: What is "precompilation" in terms of Rails?
+* What is "precompilation" in terms of Rails?
-Question: When would you put something in vendor/assets/javascripts?
+* When would you put something in vendor/assets/javascripts?
-Question: Why does state not persist across web requests?
+* Why does state not persist across web requests?

 Is it OK to be using Rails 4.1.5 rather than 3.2.11?
-* You will need to mark params as required: http://stackoverflow.com/questions/17335329/activemodelforbiddenattributeserror-when-creating-new-user
+You will need to mark params as required: http://stackoverflow.com/questions/17335329/activemodelforbiddenattributeserror-when-creating-new-user

 It might be helpful to have some diagrams to show how the web browser/controller/view/models etc work together, rather than just talking.